Skip to Content

 Beer Square – Best Georgian Restaurant Tbilisi

-Bonus: Beer Square
+Beer Square

 Beer Square is a restaurant attached to Ethno Tsiskvili that has the same menu and is owned by the same person, but is much less formal.
 They have a piano and varied entertainment depending on the night you go.